kai-tub/latex-beamer-pure-minimalistic/README.md

 ![noto-fonts](https://raw.githubusercontent.com/wiki/kai-tub/latex-beamer-pure-minimalistic/minimal_examples/noto_font.png)

-If you prefer the default fonts _or_ load your own fonts, disable the Fira Fonts with:
+If you prefer the default fonts _or_ load custom fonts, disable the Fira Fonts with:

 ```latex
 \usetheme[customfont, darkmode]{pureminimalistic}
 ```

 ![default-fonts](https://raw.githubusercontent.com/wiki/kai-tub/latex-beamer-pure-minimalistic/minimal_examples/default_font.png)

+For more information on how to load the custom fonts or use multiple languages in a document, see the [multi-language README](https://github.com/kai-tub/latex-beamer-pure-minimalistic/tree/master/multi_lang_examples/README.md).

+**Important:** By default `beamer` uses _sans-serif_ fonts, so if you define your own font-settings, be sure to set sans-serif and not the default font settings!

 ## Footer options